zelevin/wordle/README.md

 * wordle_precompute_scores.py

-To speed up the strategy generation, all the scores are precomputed and saved in a 66Mb file.
+To speed up the strategy generation, all the scores are precomputed and saved in a compressed numpy file (66Mb).
 Run this script first.

 * wordle_strategy.py